 PARADISEC has attracted significant international attention.
 It was an early recipient of the Data Seal of Approval.
 The collection’s content has been inscribed in UNESCO’s Australian Memory of the World to acknowledge its heritage value.

 Funding has come from multiple sources, primarily grants from the Australian Research Council.
 At present, PARADISEC is the repository for the ARC Centre of Excellence for the Dynamics of Language.
 It has a digitisation lab, with research assistants to perform the lengthy process of digitising tapes.

 There are now around 10,000 items in the collection with over 5,000 hours of digital audio.
 Content includes cultural events, oral traditions, and singing.
 These are often the only recordings of some languages.
 Instead of sitting in somebody’s attic, PARADISEC allows the recordings to be reusable and to be accessed by the source communities.

 PARADISEC contributes substantially both to scholarship and to communities.
-"By creating a repository of primary research materials," explains Dr Thieberger, "we've built a good research base for researchers and we've also created something that has value to the broader community and to our region."
+“By creating a repository of primary research materials,” explains Assoc.
+Professor Thieberger, “we’ve built a good research base for researchers and we’ve also created something that has value to the broader community and to our region.”

 Languages and Linguistics

 Australian Research Council Future Fellow, School of Languages and Linguistics